1. Four Day Week

 4. Encouraging and Supportive Teachers

-Teachers at The Oaks School are being hired with much prayer and consideration.
+Teachers at The Oaks School are hired with much prayer and consideration.
 As we conduct interviews, we are looking for teachers who bring excellence in teaching and mastery of their subject matter.
 However, even more importantly, we want teachers who love God and carry God’s heart into the classroom.
-Teachers will call out the strengths in each student as well as being available to pray for students and encourage them throughout the day.
-The positive relationship with teachers will help motivate students to achieve higher goals.
+Teachers call out the strengths in each student as well as being available to pray for students and encourage them throughout the day.
+The positive relationship with teachers helps motivate students to achieve higher goals.